Skip to content

 The Ble.sh framework at v0.4 or higher allows you to replace the previous-printed prompt with custom strings.
 This is useful in cases where all the prompt information is not always needed.
 To enable this, put this in ~/.bashrc bleopt prompt_ps1_transient=<value>:

 The <value> here is a colon-separated list of always, same-dir and trim.
-When prompt_ps1_final is empty and this option has a non-empty value, the prompt specified by PS1 is erased on leaving the current command line.
-If the value contains a field trim, only the last line of multiline PS1 is preserved and the other lines are erased.
+When prompt_ps1_final is empty and the option prompt_ps1_transient has a non-empty <value>, the prompt specified by PS1 is erased on leaving the current command line.
+If <value> contains a field trim, only the last line of multiline PS1 is preserved and the other lines are erased.
 Otherwise, the command line will be redrawn as if PS1= is specified.
-When a field same-dir is contained in the value and the current working directory is different from the final directory of the previous command line, this option prompt_ps1_transient is ignored.
+When a field same-dir is contained in <value> and the current working directory is different from the final directory of the previous command line, this option prompt_ps1_transient is ignored.

-Make the following changes to your ~/.bashrc to customize what gets displayed on the left and on the right:
+Make the following changes to your ~/.blerc (or in ~/.config/blesh/init.sh) to customize what gets displayed on the left and on the right:

 • To customize what the left side of input gets replaced with, configure the prompt_ps1_final Ble.sh option.
 For example, to display Starship's character module here, you would do